What is Expected Return?

 Therefore, the probable long-term average return for Investment A is 6.5%.

 Calculating expected return is not limited to calculations for a single investment.
-Expected return can also be calculated for a portfolio.
+It can also be calculated for a portfolio.
 The expected return for an investment portfolio is the weighted average of the expected return of each of its components.
 Components are weighted by the percentage of the portfolio’s total value that each accounts for.
 Examining the weighted average of portfolio assets can also help investors assess the diversification of their investment portfolio.

 To illustrate the expected return for an investment portfolio, let’s assume the portfolio is comprised of investments in three assets – X, Y, and Z. $2,000 is invested in X, $5,000 invested in Y, and $3,000 is invested in Z. Assume that the expected returns for X, Y, and Z have been calculated and found to be 15%, 10%, and 20%, respectively.
 Based on the respective investments in each component asset, the portfolio’s expected return can be calculated as follows:

 Expected Return of Portfolio = 0.2(15%) + 0.5(10%) + 0.3(20%)